pwn2winctf/2018/README.en.md

 ## Scoreboard

-Currently, the scoreboard is only available through the command line interface:
+You can see the scoreboard in the game link (https://pwn2.win), locally (if you ran the local webserver) or through the command line interface:
 ```bash
 ./ctf score --names --pull
 ```

-However we plan to make it available through the web interface in a future release.
+## Support

+You may reach us through #pwn2win at irc.freenode.net.